-Carry out the determination on two test portions of approximately 5 to 10 g each, unless indicated otherwise by the instructions for use of the apparatus.
+Carry out the determination on two test portions of approximately 5 to 10 g each, unless

-The main points specified are as follows:
+&lt;sup>14 The main points specified are as follows:

-• Moisture and volatile matter content is expressed as mass fraction, in per cent, of the mass of the initial sample.
+• moisture and volatile matter content is expressed as mass fraction, in percent, of the mass of the initial sample.

-• The result is the arithmetic mean of the two determinations; the difference between the two determinations should not exceed 0.2 per cent (mass fraction).
+• The result is the arithmetic mean of the two determinations; the difference between the two determinations should not exceed 0.2 % (mass fraction).